raphbibus/handbook/05-units-teams-communities.md

 ## Teams

 Our roles at thomann.io are clustered in different units.
 Each unit provides different roles.
 They all assembly in product teams, service teams, or communities.
+Each team has free choice about their means of work and process frameworks, as long as they contribute value for our customers in regular, short iterations.

 ### Product teams